AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/06/page02.md

 ### Task 7: Score the Model

-This module runs your trained model on unseen reviews and generates predictions.
-These predictions will be compared to actual satisfaction labels in the next step to evaluate model performance.
+In this task, you will use the Score Model module to test your trained logistic regression model on new (unseen) customer reviews.
+This will generate predictions that can later be evaluated for accuracy.

 1. In the **Component (1)** tab, search for **Score Model (2)**.
 Drag it onto the canvas **(3)**.